weakish/docs-en/views/realtime_v2.md

 See [LeanMessage REST API · Formats of Rich Media Messages](realtime_rest_api.html#formats-of-rich-media-messages) for more information regarding formats.
 You can even define your own types of messages based on our framework.

-#### Additional Functions
+#### Advanced Features

 As mentioned earlier, we offer the following functions beside basic chatting:

-- Mentioning people with @
+- Mentioning people with “@”
-- Deleting and editing messages
+- Recalling and editing messages
 - Filtering out keywords
-- Getting reports when messages are delivered and read
+- Getting receipts when messages are delivered and read
 - Setting do-not-disturb for group chats
 - Sending status updates like “Someone is typing…”
 - Converting messages to push notifications when receivers are offline
 - Setting priorities for messages in chat rooms so that important messages can get quicker delivery

-You can read [Additional Chatting Functions](realtime-guide-intermediate.html#additional-chatting-functions) and [Keyword Filtering](realtime-guide-senior.html#keyword-filtering) to learn more about them.
+You can read [Advanced Messaging Features](realtime-guide-intermediate.html#advanced-messaging-features) and [Keyword Filtering](realtime-guide-senior.html#keyword-filtering) to learn more about them.

 ## Restrictions